Alignment Risks from Capability-Seeking RL Training: Vulnerability Games

 \subsection{Audited Self-Grading}

 \textbf{Motivation.} In real-world deployments, human oversight is often sparse due to cost and latency constraints.
-This creates a \textbf{Reward Gaming} scenario: if audits are infrequent, the strictly rational strategy for maximizing reward is not to improve accuracy, but to "bluff"---consistently reporting high confidence regardless of the truth.
-We investigate whether models learn this dishonest policy purely through reward optimization.
+This creates a \textbf{Reward Gaming} scenario: if audits are infrequent, a reward-optimal strategy may be not to improve accuracy, but to "bluff"---consistently reporting high confidence regardless of the truth.
+We investigate whether models learn this overconfident self-reporting behavior through reward optimization.

 \textbf{Game design.} This is a QA task where the model outputs an answer and a self-report of correctness.
 The game implements a probabilistic audit mechanism: the model is rewarded for claiming correctness, and penalized for lying if an audit occurs (with probability $p$).
 Mathematically, when $p$ is low, the expected return of blind overconfidence exceeds that of honesty (detailed derivation in Appendix \ref{app:self_grading}).
-This operationalizes a \textbf{Specification Failure} where sparse rewards inadvertently incentivize systematic dishonesty.
+This operationalizes a \textbf{Specification Failure} where sparse rewards inadvertently incentivize overconfident self-reporting.